infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 attitude - Scientific opinion about the salt controversy from Trinquart et al. (2016) doi - DOIs of the paper. (if applicable, otherwise blank) retracted(Y/N) - Whether the paper was retracted or withdrawn (Y).
-Blank if not retracted or withdrawn. study_design - The study design of an article, which takes the following values:
+Blank if not retracted or withdrawn. study_design - The study design of an article, which takes the following values: Case Control, Cohort, Systematic Review, and RCT

 2) salt_cont_author.csv:
 ID - numeric ID of the paper